 Kiwi are a fascinating species in New Zealand and one many have attempted to adapt to, but their behaviour is so obscure that many find it hard to fit in… So how does one not look like a tourist in New Zealand?

-In all seriousness, backpacking in New Zealand is about integrating in a new culture and way of life.
+In all seriousness, backpacking in New Zealand is about integrating into a new culture and way of life.
 Try to do that without your raging tourist side coming out.
 You know what we mean, we all have it.
 The urge to take a selfie with everything, wear totally impractical clothes for hikes, be a bit ignorant… The word “tourist” has adopted bad connotations over the years but being a “backpacker” hasn’t quite got there yet.
-Our biggest advice to you is just relax and go with the flow.
+Our biggest advice to you is to just relax and go with the flow.
 But you can also pay attention to all these suggestions below if it pleases you.

 1. Leave your selfie stick at home

 There’s no better way to look like a modern-day tourist than roaming around a hiking track or city and shoving your selfie stick up in the air every 5 minutes.
-Yes you’ve been there, yes #yolo, yes, yes, yes… In New Zealand, people are always more than happy if you ask them to take the picture of you.
+Yes, you’ve been there, yes #yolo, yes, yes, yes… In New Zealand, people are always more than happy if you ask them to take a picture of you.
 It’s called human interaction and it’s not that bad.

 2. Throw on the jandals

-Ok, so first, Kiwis don’t use the world “flip-flop”.
+Ok, so first, Kiwis don’t use the word “flip-flop”.
 They call them “jandals” (for Japanese and sandals).
 Secondly, nobody, and we say NOBODY, wears the strap sandals here.
 You will find that jandals are an institution in New Zealand so get yourself a pair and blend in!
 Also, forget the socks too.

 3. Don’t complain